 It’s a lot to sum up.
 It can sound simple, but the totality of it, minding any loopholes, can be difficult to cover.

-I use slave, owned, property, permanently collared (physically and mentally), as labels, but they don’t necessarily cover this area, as many use those labels for other pieces of this relationship, with a very different model of consent, so I use them separately.
+I use many of the above labels, but they don’t necessarily cover this area, as many use those labels for other pieces of this relationship, with a very different model of consent, so I use them alongside irrevocable consent, my chosen summary of this area.

 Conversations on TPE and TAT that I saw emphasized the all areas part, but some held the idea that there could still be limits—there was just power exchange, or authority transfer—in all areas of life.
 Sex, finances, lifestyle, time, service, anything.
 Sometimes it simply overlapped strongly with 24/7.